NETMF/netmf-interpreter/Docs/BookOfTheRuntime/OriginalConstraints.md

 the runtime as a platform.

 The original product was supposed to have 512KB of ROM and 32KB of serial EEPROM.
-This meant that fixing any problem in the code couldn’t be done in place.
+This meant that fixing any problem in the code couldnâ€™t be done in place.
 Every single function call had to go through an explicit indirection table because:

 1. The HAL was written in C, which meant no classes and thus no virtual tables.
 2. The compiler had to generate code compatible across position-dependent and
 position-independent blocks, leading to virtual tables based on relative offsets,